Texas Commercial Fix and Flip Loans

 But, most people just don’t have the cash to build, whether it is for a residential home or a commercial building.
 Here’s an overview of how construction loans work:

 - ● Apply for the right financing.
 Financing construction is different than resale because there isn’t any property history.
 Short-term financing is typically the starting point, which then transitions to long-term financing or a take-out loan.
-The former provides funding from the initial construction until the building units start leasing to tenants.
+The former provides funding for the initial construction until the building units start leasing to tenants.
 Then, long-term or permanent financing comes into play.
 Thereafter, the two loans are combined into “mini-perm” financing.
 A mini-perm loan generally carries a shorter term than traditional long-term financing but, it amortizes the short-term financing.
 This gives the property time to establish a property history — something that did not exist previously.

 As you can see, construction loans are somewhat complex but are often necessary to supply funding for building new properties.